QubitPi/hashistack/docs/docs/7-IaC-configuration-management.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-Traditional configuration management includes Chef or Puppet.
-They assume mutable infrastructure.
+Being a strong proponent of Immutable Infrastructure, [hashicorp-aws] is constantly pushing the limits of its ability in various use cases, one of which is the _Configuration Management_

+Traditional configuration management includes Chef, Puppet, and Ansible.
+They all assume mutable infrastructure being present.
+For example, Chef has a major component responsible for jumping into a VM, checking if config has been mutated before apply any operations.

-With the adoption of Immutable infrastructure, we initially store and manage our configuration directly in GitHub Secrets.
-This has the disadvantage of not being able to see after creation.
+With the adoption of Immutable infrastructure, we initially stored and managed our configuration, such as SSL certificate or AWS SECRET ACCESS KEY directly in GitHub Secrets.
+This has the disadvantage of not being able to see their values after creation, making it very hard to manage.

-Then we moved to a centralized runbook.
+Then we moved to a centralized runbook, where everything can easily be seen and modified by authorized team members.
 This exposed a great security risk

 So this brought us to the ultimate way of thinking about configuration management in Immutable infrastructure